Apps For Government Projects Are Going To Be BIG. Developers, Are You Listening?

 “We have decided to use IT applications on a large scale.
 We are monitoring 900 projects worth Rs 6 lakh crore.
-We can see the progress.
-By monitoring, we can increase efficiency,” said Mr. Gadkari at the launch of the app to keep tab on highway projects.
+And we can see the progress.
+By monitoring, we can increase efficiency,” said Mr. Gadkari at the launch of the app to keep a tab on highway projects.

 Why It’s Good News For Developers

 The Indian government is looking to use IT applications massively for monitoring such projects.
 This is good news for app developers.
-This presents an opportunity to create apps with useful features and functionalities for government projects and showcase them to the government.
-It doesn’t matter whether you’re an indie developer, or have been into web based applications development for a while.
+This presents an opportunity to create apps with useful features and functionalities for government projects and showcases them to the government.
+It doesn’t matter whether you’re an indie developer or have been into web based applications development for a while.

 If you know how to make an app and you have an idea that can be useful for government projects, it’s showtime.
 Roll up your sleeves and get to work.
 Oh and don’t forget to practice pitching your app.
 Who knows, you could be the next lucky fellow whose app idea got noticed by the government!